masonfmatthews/rails_assignments/projects/health_tracker/README.md

 * Each of these measurements should be given for a particular date.
 * You should not be able to enter two weight measurements for the same date.
 * You should be able to enter multiple records for steps taken, calories consumed, and exercises performed for the same date.
 * Hint: when naming tables, think about how the names will work in singular and in plural.
 For example, you might be tempted to have a model called `CaloriesConsumed`, but you have to admit that `calories_consumeds` is an awful table name.
 Also, don't name a table `calories`.
-Try it and you'll see why.
+If you don't believe me, try it and you'll see why.

 ## Hard Mode